Classic Mercedes Benz diagnostics, consultations, inspections

 In July 2011 I sold 1994 S500 and bought 1997 S320 with 117,000 miles.
 It came with full dealer history including head gasket replacement.
 S320 has much weaker I6 3.2 liter M104 engine than mighty M119 V8 5.0 liter.
 You can feel some lack of power going uphill with loaded trunk and full tank of gas.
 In the city, there is plenty of power even with A/C on.
 Gas mileage is great and engine power output satisfies me completely.
 I love HFM engine management along with 722.6 transmission.
-There are some repairs I had to do to a car but it was in excellent condition.
+There are some repairs I had to do to a car, but it was in excellent condition.
 In 2017 I replaced both front springs, lower control arms, sway bar links and bushings, brakes, water pump and serpentine belt.
 Very reliable car.
-Gave this car to my mother who still drives it.
+Gave this car to my mother.

 In early 2016 I bought this 1994 SL600 with less than 29,000 miles.
 Car is in excellent condition.
 It was always garaged and came from California.
 This V12 has electrical gremlins, suspension needs repairs, soft top does not work, couple of small cosmetics.

 I rebuilt both throttle bodies, rebuilt all wiring harnesses, replaced suspension accumulators, repaired soft top, rebuilt front roof cylinders, installed bluetooth into factory radio, repaired suspension manifold, all other electrical gremlins sorted.
 Sold this car in 2018

 In the beginning of 2018 I got this 2003 S600 from my friend.
 This car was left sitting outdoors for many years -